By Ali Raheel Khowaja

 In our rapidly globalizing world, businesses are expanding beyond their home territories, diving into international waters to tap into new markets and talent pools.
 As businesses grow internationally, so does the complexity of compensating a diverse and global workforce.
 Here's why having a global compensation strategy is not just beneficial, but crucial.

 Every business has its set of goals, whether it's expanding to new markets, launching new products, or hitting certain revenue targets.
-A global compensation strategy ensures that, regardless of where employees are located, they're incentivized to work towards these business objectives.
+A international compensation strategy ensures that, regardless of where employees are located, they're incentivized to work towards these business objectives.

 For instance, if a company's goal is to break into a new market in Asia, the compensation strategy might include bonuses for the sales team in that region.
 When the pay structure aligns with the company's aims, employees across the globe have a clear roadmap and motivation to drive business success.